wg-osr/walkerga.github.io/class/fi_ogre.md

 ## Bulk
 You can eat any object bigger than a chicken and softer than metal as a ration.
 If you don't eat at least two rations per day, you lose 1 layer of **Fat**.

 For each inventory slot you have taken by **Fat**, increase your HP by 1.
-If you spend the equivalent of a Treasure [carousing](/2020/11/09/base-rules/), you can fill one of your Inventory slots with **Fat**.
+If you spend the equivalent of a Treasure celebrating while [carousing](/2020/11/09/base-rules/), you can fill one of your Inventory slots with **Fat**.

 ## Smash
 Your melee attacks inflict +1 damage per inventory slots you have taken by **Fat**.